orca-app/orca/Readme.md

 If you encounter any errors, see the FAQ below.

-Once the `orca` tools are installed, you can use them from anywhere to
+Once the `orca` tools are installed and on your PATH, you can use them from anywhere.

 ### Building the sample Orca apps